-- In a stand mixer, add the butter, coconut oil, eggs, vanilla extract, stevia and yogurt and blend until well combined.
+- In a stand mixer, add the butter, coconut oil, eggs, vanilla extract, stevia and sour cream and blend until well combined.

 - Skip this step if you don't mind seeing pieces of zucchini in the cake.Place the shredded zucchini into blender and blend until smooth like a thick soup.

 - While the mixer is on low gradually pour the zucchini into the egg mixture until incorporated.